josecamachop/MEDA-Toolbox/Examples/Networkmetrics/GPCA/README.txt

-﻿MEDA Toolbox for its use in MATLAB.
+﻿EDA example with GPCA using the MEDA Toolbox.

-Coded by: José Camacho Páez, Alejandro Pérez-Villegas GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 05/Apr/16
+Coded by: José Camacho Páez
+Last modification of this document: 05/Apr/16

 References: